-This is the third and final post in a three-part series on Interviewing In a Competitive Job Market.
+This is the third and final post in a three-part series on interviewing in a competitive job market.

 These ideas have been applied by the top 20% of the salesforce in the tech space to win and secure competitive job offers with some of the most promising tech companies in the world.

-You’ll need to be prepared to describe your sales process, give an overview of your sales methodology, and discuss your daily habits and time blocks.
+Be prepared to describe your sales process, give an overview of your sales methodology, and discuss your daily habits and time blocks.
+Now, let’s dive in.

 Demonstrates Preparedness